-In the event that the Company proposes to enter into a related party transaction, management of the Company shall present the transaction to the Audit Committee for review, consideration and approval.
-The Audit Committee, in approving or rejecting the proposed transaction, shall consider all the facts and circumstances deemed relevant by and available to the Audit Committee.
-The Audit Committee shall approve only those transactions that, in light of the circumstances, are in, or are not inconsistent with, the best interests of the Company and its stockholders, as the Audit Committee determines in good faith exercise of its discretion.
+In the event that the Company proposes to enter into a related party transaction, management of the Company is required to present the transaction to the Audit Committee for review, consideration and approval.
+The Audit Committee, in approving or rejecting the proposed transaction, must consider all the facts and circumstances deemed relevant by and available to the Audit Committee.
+The Audit Committee is required to approve only those transactions that, in light of the circumstances, are in, or are not inconsistent with, the best interests of the Company and its stockholders, as the Audit Committee determines in good faith exercise of its discretion.